Self-cultivation

 Self-cultivation or personal cultivation (修身 (xiūshēn, hsiu-shen, cultivate oneself)) is the development of one's mind or capacities through one's own efforts.
 Self-cultivation is the cultivation, integration, and coordination of mind and body.
-Although self-cultivation may be practiced and implemented as a form of cognitive therapy in psychotherapy, it goes beyond healing and self-help to also encompass self-development, self-improvement and self realisation.
+Although self-cultivation may be practiced and implemented as a form of cognitive therapy in psychotherapy, it goes beyond healing and self-help to also encompass self-development, self-improvement and self-realisation.
 It is associated with attempts to go beyond and understand normal states of being, enhancing and polishing one's capacities and developing or uncovering innate human potential.

-Self-cultivation also alludes to philosophical models in Mohism, Confucianism, Taoism and other Chinese philosophies, as well as in Epicureanism, and is an essential component of well-established East-Asian ethical values.
+Self-cultivation also alludes to philosophical models in Mohism, Confucianism, Taoism and other Chinese philosophies, also seen in the application of Ancient Greek Philosophy.
+Cultivative practices are an essential component of well-established East-Asian moral and ethical values.
 Although this term applies to cultural traditions in Confucianism and Taoism, the goals and aspirations of self-cultivation in these traditions differ greatly.